gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 💰 Formatted Balance: 0.0000000000000001 TEST
 ```

-Notice how you now have _twice_ the amount of tokens you originally minted on Sepolia!
+Notice how you now have _twice_ the amount of tokens you originally burned on Sepolia!

 # Conclusion